dwking2000/cosigner/heimdal-ethereum/README.md

 - Multi-sig/contracts still need to be implemented
 - Monitor is not implemented

+# Warning #
+heimdal-ethereum tracks addresses based on the contract creation account and the specific contract it uses.
+Until the contract is finalized, any software updates may break heimdal's ability to access accounts from previous versions.
+So you should only be using this on a test network.
+We will attempt to address the changing contracts issue once the library is stable.

 ## Testing recommendations

 You'll need an ethereum network.
 Create a local/private copy for testing with no peers.
 Delete the data directory to reset the network.